coli-saar/am-parser/README.md

 * When you run either of the above commands for the first time, they will download large files: our trained model file, a compiled `jar` file to support output graph formats, as well as BERT embeddings.
 * This uses the BERT multitask version.
 In particular, the AMR 2017 training set was used and results on the AMR 2015 test set are not comparable.
 * When parsing graphs from raw text, the model used was trained without embeddings for lemmas, POS tags and named entities and thus is __not directly comparable to the results from the paper__.
+* We now use a [new formalization of the type system](http://www.coli.uni-saarland.de/~jonasg/thesis.pdf), which we did not in the ACL 2019 experiments.
+If you absolutely want to use the old implementation and formalization, use the `old_types` branch and a version of am-tools from February 2020.

 ## Things to play around with
 When training your own model, the configuration files have many places where you can make changes and see how it affects parsing performance.